-Following on from proposals made at the Annual Meeting of Hailsham Town Council held Wednesday [23 May], the Council’s Committee structure has been confirmed and the new structure has been put into operation.
+Following on from proposals made at the Annual Meeting of Hailsham Town Council held on Wednesday [15 May], the Council’s Committee structure has been confirmed and the new structure has been put into operation.

 Responsibilities include: To make recommendation to the Council in drawing up a business plan of priorities for the Town Council, monitoring progress against that business plan and recommending any amendments or changes to the business plan as it progresses

 Responsibilities include: Precept (recommending the Town Council’s budget); Insurance; Staff Structure and Administration; Policy & Policy Reviews; Health & Safety; Contracted Services; Leases; Banking & Investment; Grants; Joint Funded Projects; Subsidies; Section 137 Payments

 ASSETS MANAGEMENT COMMITTEE